github/docs/content/admin/managing-your-enterprise-account/about-enterprise-accounts.md

 {% ifversion ghec %}

-Your enterprise account on {% data variables.product.prodname_dotcom_the_website %} allows you to manage multiple organizations.
+Your enterprise account on {% data variables.product.prodname_ghe_cloud %} allows you to manage multiple organizations.
 Your enterprise account must have a handle, like an organization or user account on {% data variables.product.prodname_dotcom %}.

 {% elsif ghes %}